mwarning/KadNode/misc/manpage.md

     Use IP address of an external DNS server instead of /etc/resolv.conf.

   * `--nss-path` *path*
-    Bind the "Name Service Switch" to a unix socket (Default: /tmp/kadnode/kadnode_nss.sock).
+    Bind the "Name Service Switch" to a unix socket.
+    Default: `/tmp/kadnode/kadnode_nss.sock`

   * `--tls-client-cert` *path*
     Path to file or folder of CA root certificates.